At my work at Jetabroad I do a lot of integration with third-party webservices (like everyone these days).

 I built Catchy to help solve this pain.
 When you start it, you provide a whitelist of domains to

 intercept.
-Catchy will examine your outbound REST or SOAP requests to …continue.
+Catchy will examine your outbound REST or SOAP …continue.

 One of the difficulties for students learning the Thai language is the lack of spaces between words.
 For example, here is a simple sentence in Thai: